BabylonJS/OldDocumentationSite/content/snippets/gamelets/Grouping.md

----
-PG_TITLE: Creating Shapes from Groups of Particles
----

 # Creating Shapes from Groups of Particles

 In order to form complex shapes from particles we need to place sets of particles together and for them to react as one entity.